collective/icalendar/README.txt

 iCalendar package for Python
 ============================

-The iCalendar package is a parser/generator of iCalender files for use with Python.
+The iCalendar package is a parser/generator of iCalendar files for use with Python.
 It follows the `RFC 2445 (iCalendar) specification`_.

 .. _`RFC 2445 (iCalendar) specification`: http://www.ietf.org/rfc/rfc2445.txt